 Nothing creates more interest and curiosity than a personalized video.
 It tells your recipient that you didn’t just plug their name into an email template.
 Instead, you took the time to create a custom message.

-So how do you create a personalized video for prospecting?
+So how do you create a personalized video for sales prospecting?

 It starts when you identify a prospect that you know you’ve got a shot with.
 Then, it’s time to go above and beyond.
 This is your opportunity to break through inbox clutter and stand out.